harshitagupta1404/DSA/README.md

 11. <b>Hash map</b>- A data structure that stores unique key-value pair and uses a hash function to enable fast retrieval, insertion and eletion.
 In O(1).
 Eg - Python(dict), Java(HashMap), C++(std::unordered_map), JS(Map)
 12. For checking about maps and sets, time complexities, check "Find Most Frequent Vowel and Consonant" in Strings.
 13. If you want to balance something.
 You can use an approach of +-1.
+14. Strings are immutable in JS and many languages.
+Hence, to mutate, we need to convert string to array using split.
+Mutate the array an again convert it to string using join.
+15.